 "The Volkswagen ID.3 is essentially a futuristic, electric version of the the Golf, and VW hopes it will prove just as popular"

 - Software delays

-The Volkswagen ID.3 has arrived, marking the start of a new era for the German brand.
-It's the first model based on VW’s multi-billion pound MEB electric car building blocks and is Golf-sized, making it the Nissan Leaf's biggest rival for domination of the mass electric car market.
+The Volkswagen ID.3 marks the start of a new era for the German brand.
+It's the first fully electric car from the firm that’s not based on an existing model, and is the Nissan Leaf's biggest rival for domination of the mass electric car market.

-It certainly looks different to the Volkswagen Golf, ushering in a new design language specifically for the ID electric car sub-brand.
-The lines are smart, helped by a contrasting roof and LED lights, but it doesn’t look overly radical; despite looking modern it seems familiar too.
-Designers have taken full advantage of the low position of the battery and compact rear-mounted electric motor: it has a short bonnet and the wheels are pushed out to each corner, giving the ID.3 interior space on a par with the bigger Volkswagen Passat.
+Designers have taken full advantage of the low position of the battery and compact rear-mounted electric motor: it has a short bonnet and the wheels are pushed out to each corner, giving the ID.3 interior space on par with the bigger Volkswagen Passat.

-Our 1st Edition test car may have had big, 19-inch alloy wheels, but on the vast majority of roads, ride comfort is commendable.
+Even on big 19-inch alloy wheels in high-spec cars, on the vast majority of roads ride comfort is commendable.
 It’s generally quiet on the move too, which is handy as the lack of an engine increases your awareness of other sounds.

 The long-awaited ID.3 appears very impressive on first acquaintance, with strong performance, a decent electric range and sharp styling.
 It will cater to a slightly different market than the Tesla Model 3, instead feeling rather like the Golf of the future.
 It's a shame the interior quality is slightly underwhelming but the ID.3 should appeal to a broad range of buyers.